StanzaSystems/stanza-js/samples/next-with-stripe/README.md

   | search   | default | local       | 1        |
   | featured | default | local       | 2        |

- 3. Create a [decorator](https://ui.demo.getstanza.io/decorators) to guard the products API (match case)
+ 3. Create a [guard](https://ui.demo.getstanza.io/guards) to guard the products API (match case)

   | Name                | Project | Environment | Traffic Type |
   |---------------------|---------|-------------|--------------|
   | Stripe_Products_API | default | local       | Outbound     |

- 4. On creation you will be redirected to the decorator details page.
+ 4. On creation you will be redirected to the guard details page.
 From there, ensure the traffic configuration JSON is as follows:

  ```json
 {